vigyasharma/vigyasharma.github.io/about.markdown

 ### Conference Talks
 - **OpenSearchCon NA '25 (Upcoming)**: "Adaptive Refresh Strategies for Large-Scale Search Systems"
-- **Community Over Code '24**: "HNSW in Action: Lucene's Secret Sauce for Vector Search" (also served as Search Track Co-Chair)
+- **Community Over Code '24**: "HNSW in Action: Lucene's Secret Sauce for Vector Search"
 - **ApacheCon NA '22**: "Decoupling Indexing and Search Scalability"
 - **AWS Talk Show '21**: Featured speaker on Auto-Tune for Amazon ES

+.

+### Others
+ * In the summer of '25, served as an industry mentor at Carnegie Mellon University (CMU) for their summer course, ["Applied Software Engineering for the Real World with Distributed Teams"](https://www.cmu.edu/education-office/resources/99-520-course-listings.html).

+   It was a uniquely rewarding challenge to introduce college students to a complex open source project like Apache Lucene.
+Connecting with them and seeing their fresh perspective was a new learning experience for me.

+ * I had the honor to serve as Co-Chair for the Search Track at ["Community Over Code, NA.
+'25"](https://communityovercode.org/schedule/).

 <br>
 ## Open Source Work